ghosind/dvm/README.md

 There are two ways to install DVM.

-1. Install dvm from network by the following command:
+1. Install DVM from the network using the following command:

 ```sh
 curl -o- "https://raw.githubusercontent.com/ghosind/dvm/master/install.sh" | bash
 ```

-For Chinese user, you can also install it from Gitee by the following command:
+For users in China, you can install DVM from Gitee using the following command:

 ```sh
 curl -o- "https://gitee.com/ghosind/dvm/raw/master/install.sh" | DVM_SOURCE=gitee bash
 ```

-2. Clone this project and execute `install.sh` script:
+2. Clone this project and execute the `install.sh` script:

 ```sh
 git clone "https://github.com/ghosind/dvm.git"